/ Macon-Bibb County Work Accident Lawyer

 Accessing Long-Term Disability Compensation in Georgia

-If your on-the-job injury results in a permanent disability, you may be entitled to additional benefits under Georgia law.
-These entitlements are meant to compensate for the permanent consequences of your injury on your future employment potential.
+If your occupational accident results in a lasting condition, you may be eligible for additional benefits under Georgia law.
+These entitlements are intended to account for the ongoing effects of your injury on your capacity to earn a living.

 Types of permanent disability benefits: